Automobiles

 Displaying 397 - 408 of 414

-This picture was taken looking northeast just east of the intersection of Alameda Road (now Nichols Road) and Central Street.
-Christmas decorations are shown on the streets of the Country Club Plaza.
+This picture of the Country Club Plaza Theater was taken looking west-northwest at the intersection of Alameda Road (now Nichols Road) and Wyandotte Street.

 An autochrome photograph of the Kansas City Southern Railroad bridge in Swope Park.
 This vantage point faces southwest on 67th Street (once known as Blue Ridge Boulevard) just east of the bridge.